 This sparrow has an entirely rufous crown and a dark cheek spot, which contrasts with the grey cheek of the house sparrow.

-Which native sparrows are most common will naturally depend on where you live and the species that can be found there.
-But many can bear at least a passing resemblance to the house sparrow.
+Which native sparrows are most common will depend on where you live and the species that can be found there.
+But many bear at least a passing resemblance to the house sparrow.

-The key thing to remember when telling house sparrows and native sparrows apart is that house sparrows are generally fuller-bodied than native sparrows and have larger, rounded heads, more stout bills, and shorter tails.
+The key thing to remember when telling house sparrows and native sparrows apart is that house sparrows are generally fuller-bodied than native sparrows.
+They have larger, rounded heads, more stout bills, and shorter tails.

-In winter, you might encounter the American Tree sparrow, the White-throated sparrow, the White-crowned sparrow, Harris’s sparrow, Golden-crowned sparrows, or Dark Eyes juncos, for example.
+In winter, you might encounter the American tree sparrow, the white-throated sparrow, the white-crowned sparrow, Harris’s sparrow, golden-crowned sparrows, or dark-eyed juncos, for example.

-Spring might bring the Song sparrow or the Chipping sparrow, and many further species can be sighted here and there during migrations.
+Spring might bring the song sparrow or the chipping sparrow.
+Many further species can be sighted here and there during migrations.

 American Tree Sparrow